-The main themes in the book are a conflict between love and independence, and a conflict between conscience and passion.
-Other themes are Jane's struggle to maintain self-esteem and her social criticism.
+The main themes in the book are a conflict between love and independence, and conflict between conscience and passion.
+Other themes are Jane's struggle to maintain self-esteem and social criticism.

 The conflicts between love and independence and conscience and passion are brilliantly shown in the relationship between Jane and her master, Mr. Rochester, Jane knows it is morally wrong and against her conscience to love and seek marriage with Mr. Rochester, however, it is difficult to control her passion.
 Immediately after tearing herself away from her master, Jane says in the book: